-Facility types include As described in section Mass commuting facilities 142(a)(3) and 142(c) Local district heating or cooling facilities 142(a)(9) and 142(g) Environmental enhancements of hydroelectric generating facilities 142(a)(12) and 142(j) High-speed intercity rail facilities 142(a)(11), 142(c), and 142(i) Note Brocondo of an avampt har ()
+Facility types include As described in section Environmental enhancements of hydroelectric generating facilities 142(a)(12) and 142(j) High-speed intercity rail facilities 142(a)(11), 142(c), and 142(i)

 Note.
-Proceeds of an exempt bond may not be used for this type of facility if there is a nongovernmental owner of the facility unless that owner makes an irrevocable election not to claim (1) depreciation under section 167 or 168, or (2) any credit against its income tax with respect to the property financed with the net proceeds of the issue.
+Proceeds of an exempt facility bond may not be used for this type of facility if there is a nongovernmental owner of the facility unless that owner makes an irrevocable election not to claim (1) depreciation under section 167 or 168, or (2) any credit against its income tax with respect to the property financed with the net proceeds of the issue.